charlielee/boats-animator/docs/interface/main-window.md

 ![Animation toolbar](../img/animation-toolbar.png)

-The animation toolbar contains options for controlling your animation.
+The animation toolbar contains options for manipulating your animation.

 ### Left controls

-The left options shown change depending on whether you are in **capture mode** or **playback mode**.
+The left controls shown change depending on whether you are in **capture mode** or **playback mode**.

 #### Capture mode

 ![Capture mode left controls](../img/left-controls-capture.png)

 **Undo last frame:** this will remove the last frame of your animation and delete it permanently from the hard-drive.
-After selecting this a confirm dialogue with "Are you sure you want to delete frame X?" is displayed.
+A dialog box with "Are you sure you want to delete frame X?" is displayed before deletion occurs.

-**Short play:** this will playback the last 6 frames of your animation.
+**Short play:** this will playback the last 5 frames of your animation.

 #### Playback mode

 ![Playback mode left controls](../img/left-controls-playback.png)

-**Delete selected frame:** this will remove the currently selected farme of your animation and delete in permanently from the hard-drive.
-After selecting this a confirm dialogue with "Are you sure you want to delete frame X?" is displayed.
+**Delete selected frame:** this will remove the currently selected frame of your animation and delete it permanently from the hard-drive.
+A dialog box with "Are you sure you want to delete frame X?" is displayed before deletion occurs.

 ### Capture button